arturomoncadatorres/cookiecutter-pypackage/README.md

 travis version
 ```

 Finally, we need to encrypt our PyPI password in the Travis configuration.
-Moreover, we also need to automate deployment on PyPI when pushing a new tag to the master branch.
+Moreover, we also need to automate deployment on PyPI when pushing a new tag to the main branch.
 To do this, we need to type in the console

 ```
 travis encrypt password --add deploy.password